 APS/IBM Research Internship for Undergraduate Women

 The American Physical Society and IBM co-sponsor two undergraduate research internship programs: the APS/IBM Research Internship for Undergraduate Women, and the APS/IBM Research Internships for Underrepresented Minority Students.
-The goal of these internships is to encourage women students to pursue graduate studies in science and engineering.
+The goal of these internships is to encourage women and underrepresented minorities to pursue graduate studies in science and engineering.
 Any student who identifies as a woman and an underrepresented minority is eligible to apply to both internships.

 Applicants must be female, including all students who present or identify as women and/or trans women with sophomore or junior standing at a US college or university at the time of application.
 Additional eligibility requirements are below.
 IBM hosts paid summer internships at three IBM research locations: Almaden (San Jose, CA), Austin, TX, or Watson (Yorktown Heights, NY).
 These internship experiences provide students with the opportunity to work closely with an IBM mentor and work on research projects that match their skills and interests as well as the ongoing research programs of the laboratory.
 The Almaden and Watson lab have a full range of research, and the Austin lab focuses on software and systems.